 How and when do I apply for an externship with the Illinois Innocence Project?

-Download an application form, pick one up from Le Ann Baie in Swen Parson Hall room 190 or e-mail her at firstname.lastname@example.org.
-Complete the application and submit it with your resume to Le Ann Baie.
+Complete the online application form above and submit your resume to Le Ann Baie at email@example.com.
 You can do this at anytime, but for your best chance of acceptance, submit your application before the end of registration for the following semester.

 Are there required prerequisites for the externship?